liferay/liferay-docs/devGuide/en/chapters/04-liferay-faces-development.markdown

 ![Figure 4.x: Liferay Faces lets you know when a UI component requires a page refresh to render the first time.](../../images/jsf-primefaces-portlet-needs-refresh.png)

-Refresh the page, as the portlet's message suggests, and click inside the form below the *Hello World* text to see the PrimeFaces calendar component.
+Refresh the page and the portal renders your portlet's calendar component.

 ![Figure 4.x: Powerful UI components, like this PrimeFaces calendar, are a snap to include in your portlet UI.](../../images/jsf-primefaces-portlet-with-calendar.png)